jim-collier/x9git/README.md

 gitsby br land "Add Feature1"
 ~~~

-Every mutating command fetches first, shows the repo state (including who you'd act as on the remote) and the exact git commands it's about to run, and asks before touching anything. `pr` and `release` close the loop: review/accept the pull request, then cut a tagged release from `dev`.
+Every mutating command in an existing repo fetches first (unless you pass `--no-fetch`), shows the repo state (including who you'd act as on the remote) and the exact git commands it's about to run, and asks before touching anything. `pr` and `release` close the loop: review/accept the pull request, then cut a tagged release from `dev`.

 ## Installation